๐Ÿช„Political Philosophy

 • Classless, stateless society represents the ultimate goal: complete abolition of private property and distribution based purely on need

-• Historical implementations through authoritarian regimes (Soviet Union, Maoist China) raise critical questions about whether the theory can be realized without oppression
+• Historical implementations through authoritarian regimes (the Soviet Union, Maoist China) raise critical questions about whether the theory can be realized without oppression

-Compare: Socialism vs. Communism—socialism seeks to reform or replace capitalism through collective ownership, while communism envisions the complete elimination of class, state, and private property.
-Socialism is often a transitional stage in Marxist theory; communism is the end goal.
+Compare: Socialism vs. Communism: socialism seeks to reform or replace capitalism through collective ownership, while communism envisions the complete elimination of class, state, and private property.
+In Marxist theory, socialism is often framed as a transitional stage; communism is the end goal.

 Hybrid and Reformist Systems